essex clock repair service

 Aside from a broken mainspring or physical interference previously by a 'bodger' or someone who simply does not know what he is doing, most clocks only stop working because they need a periodic service or because they've been moved and require setting up correctly again.
 A longcase or "Grandfather" clock (on which the pendulum swings each way once a second) ticks more than 30 million times a year.
 A carriage clock ticks close to 150 million times!
 So it's hardly surprising that any clock over 100 years old may need attention once every few years.

 Now you'll hear a lot of horror stories about clocks that were left unchecked for years but they're not all just attempts to scare you into paying for your clock to be serviced.
 If left, insufficiently-lubricated pivot holes will begin to wear oval in shape due to the competing forces of the wheels, and this gradually allows the wheels to drift further and further apart so that eventually only the tips of the brass teeth engage with the steel pinion leaves, and then one day during winding half a dozen teeth are stripped or severely bent.
 Sorting this out is expensive and results in a clock that has permanently lost some of its value as a collectable antique.
+Look here for more about how and where to oil a clock.

 If it is important to you that the plates and other parts are brightly polished (say, a carriage clock or a 400-day clock where the movement is under glass and visible), the process of polishing is undertaken before final cleaning so that all trace of the polishing materials are removed in the tank.
 A finish that suits most longcase clock movements involves brushing French chalk on the cleaned surface - it gives a burnished look, a restrained sheen rather than a reflective mirror-shine, that suits a clock with age.
 But if the movement is out of sight in a wooden case, the emphasis should be on it being properly cleaned rather than polished at all.